vespakoen/docs/validation.md

 	echo $validation->errors->first('email');

 Sometimes you may need to format the error message by wrapping it in HTML.
-No problem.
 Along with the :message place-holder, pass the format as the second parameter to the method.

 #### Format an error message: